-Julian Fraser lost his battle with osteosarcoma on February 21st, 2017, less than a year after he was diagnosed with it.
+Julian Fraser lost his battle with osteosarcoma on February 21st, 2017, less than a year after it was diagnosed.
 Osteosarcoma is an agressive form of bone cancer that effects teenagers and young adults.
 Julian was 20 years old.
-His family and friends from the Rocky Point Club, Greenwich Water Polo, Greenwich High School, Santa Clara University and the swimming and water polo worlds celebrate the life of this wonderful young man and his legacy with Team Julian.
+His family and friends from the Rocky Point Club, Greenwich Water Polo, Greenwich High School, Santa Clara University and the swimming and water polo worlds celebrate the life of this talented young man and his legacy with Team Julian.

-Tom Hagopian, from Darien, CT, a proud Michigan grad and father of Louis and Paul and a former outfielder on our softball team was told two years ago that he had beaten pancreatic cancer.
-Last year, the cancer came back and Tom is back in a very tough battle.
+Tom Hagopian, a friend from Darien, CT, proud Michigan grad, father of Louis and Paul, husband of Anne and a former outfielder on the Carlson & Carlson softball team, was told two years ago that he had beaten pancreatic cancer.
+Last year, the cancer came back and Tom is back in another tough battle.
 Keep fighting Tom!
 We are all with you.

 Nicole Graham is the daughter of my long time friends Bruce and Michele Graham.
 As a Greenwich High School junior, Nicole was diagnosed with ALL lukemia which she fought a tough battle against for two and a half years.
-Nicole was cancer free for five years, until this January when the sad news came that her cancer was back.
-Now a Senior at Dartmouth, Nicole was forced to return home, finish up college remotely and fight yet another battle with ALL lukemia.
+Nicole was cancer free for five years, until this January when the sad news came that her cancer returned.
+Nicole was forced to return home in her senior year at Dartmouth to finish up college remotely and fight yet another battle with ALL lukemia.
 We are all sending positive thoughts to Nicole for a permanent recovery.